Skip to main content

 An action has three required properties:

-1. Information on how the web app display the action within the Prismatic app
+1. display which affects how the action renders within the Prismatic web application

 2. A series of input fields